hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

   currently `http` and `tcp`.
 In the future Nomad will add support for more Consul checks.

-* `delay`: This indicates the frequency of the health checks that Consul will perform.
+* `interval`: This indicates the frequency of the health checks that Consul will perform.

 * `timeout`: This indicates how long Consul will wait for a health check query